antondc/data-structures-and-algorithms/src/algorithms/01_sorting/03_insertion_sort/insertion_sort.md

 ```
 INSERTION_SORT(A):
-  for i from 1 to length(A) - 1:
+  for i from 1 to length(A):
     key = A[i]
     j = i - 1

     while j ≥ 0 and A[j] > key:
       A[j + 1] = A[j]
       j = j - 1

     A[j + 1] = key
 ```

 ## Explanation

 The algorithm iterates over the array, starting from index 1.
 Each element is compared with previous elements and inserted into its correct position.
 This process continues until the entire array is sorted.

 Time complexity: